Landscape encodings enhance optimization: Results and Discussion

-In conclusion, we have examined the role of encodings in arriving at optimal solutions to NP-complete problems: we have constructed encodings for three examples, viz. the NPP, Spin-Glass and TSP problems, and demonstrated that the choice of a good encoding can indeed help optimisation.
-In the examples we have chosen, this arises as a result of the enrichment of low-energy solutions, as well as the betterment of the search landscape as a result of encoding.
+We have examined the role of encodings in arriving at optimal solutions to NP-complete problems: we have constructed encodings for three examples, \emph{viz.} the NPP, Spin-Glass and TSP problems, and demonstrated that the choice of a good encoding can indeed help optimization.
+In the examples we have chosen, the benefits arise primarily as a result of the enrichment of low-energy solutions.
+A secondary effect in some but not all encodings considered here is the introduction of a high degree of neutrality.
+The latter enables a diffusion-like mode of search that can be much more efficient than the combination of fast hill-climbing and exponentially rare jumps from local optima.
+The two criteria, (1) selective enrichment of low energy states and, where possible, (2) increase of local degeneracy, can guide the construction of alternative encodings explicitly making use of \emph{a priori} knowledge on the mathematical structure of optimization problem.
+The qualitative understanding of the effect of encodings on landscape structures in particular resolves apparently conflicting ``design guidelines'' for the construction of evolutionary algorithms.